“All passengers with disabilities are welcome to pre-board,” the TSA officer announces over the intercom system.

 Up until now, I gladly accepted the offer to pre-board.
 Besides, I was quite used to life with Postular Orthostatic Tachycardia Syndrome (POTS), an autonomic nervous system disorder with symptoms ranging from pre-fainting spells to extreme dizziness and fatigue.
 Symptoms could be triggered by the simplest activities — like standing in line or even sitting under fluorescent lights — and I diligently worked to minimize them at all costs.

 But today, I joyfully remain seated.
 I am healthy, unfazed by the fluorescent lights and airport hustle and bustle that used to drain my energy in no time.
 I know I will be fine standing in line, just as I know I will be full of energy when I arrive back in my apartment at Rutgers University.
-After four long years of struggling with POTS — conventionally considered a chronic illness with no cure — I am completely free.
+After four long years of struggling with POTS — conventionally considered a chronic illness with no cure — I have reclaimed my freedom.

 How is this possible?
 What changed?